-The Oklahoma State Department of Health reported 210 active cases of COVID-19 in Pittsburg County Nov.
-30. More information from OSDH can be found in the story.
+The Oklahoma State Department of Health reported 150 active COVID-19 cases in Pittsburg County on March 8.
+More information from OSDH can be found in the story.

 Molly Ivins, the feisty Texas columnist and author, described herself thusly before succumbing to breast cancer 13 years ago: “I spent most of my life feeling like I’ve been shot out of a cannon.”